 Recommended read: 11 Festivals of Bhutan That You Should Attend At least Once!

-Although constitutional monarchy was introduced in the country, people of Bhutan revere their royalty.
 It is common to find the pictures of the royal family in the houses and shops in Bhutan.
-The kings have been respected throughout the history, and it is admirable and surprising to witness that.
+The kings have been respected throughout history, and it is admirable and surprising to witness that.

-People also love flaunting their traditional Bhutanese Gho for men and Kira for women, which consists of a knee-length wear for men, and a blouse and a skirt for women with additional accessories.
-It is mandatory to wear the traditional dress to schools, public offices, government holidays and festivals, but most of them don’t see it as a rule as you can see many in the traditional dresses every day.
+It is mandatory for the Bhutanese to wear the traditional dress to schools, public offices, Bhutanese government holidays and Bhutan festivals.
+But you will notice that most of them don’t see it as a rule as you can see many in the traditional dresses every day.

-The Bhutanese have a unique cuisine rich in meat, cheese and not to forget the chillies.
-The people of Bhutan like their food with spices, especially with chillies, which they often eat raw during the lunch and dinner apart from being used in the food generously.
+The Bhutanese have a unique cuisine rich in meat, cheese and not to forget the chilies.
+One of the interesting facts about Bhutan food is that the people of Bhutan like their food with spices, especially with chilies, which they often eat raw during the lunch and dinner apart from being used in the food generously.
 So if you aren’t used to spicy food, you might want to request them ahead when you place your order.

 Speaking of food, it is expected that you refuse food when you are offered by your hosts.
-The locals even close their mouth and say Meshu and accept it the second time.
+The locals even close their mouths and say Meshu and accept it the second time.